FDio/vpp/src/plugins/linux-cp/lcp.rst

 physical (e.g. vhost), or virtual (e.g. tunnel).
 However, for the Linux networking stack to function it needs a representation of these interfaces; it needs a mirror image in the kernel.
-For this mirror we use a Tap interface, if the VPP interface is multi-point, a Tun if it's point-to-point.
+For this mirror we use a TAP interface, if the VPP interface is multi-point, a TUN if it's point-to-point.
 A physical and its mirror form an interface 'pair'.

-The host interface has two identities; the sw_if_index of the Tap and the virtual interface index in the kernel.
-It may be in a Linux namespace.
+The host interface has two identities; the sw_if_index of the TAP and the virtual interface index in the kernel.
+It may be in a Linux network namespace.

 The creation of the interface pairs is required from the control plane.
 It can be statically configured in the VPP startup configuration file.
-The intent here was to make the pair creation explicit, rather than have VPP guess which of the interfaces it owns require a mirror.
+The intent here is to make the pair creation explicit, rather than have VPP guess which of the interfaces it owns require a mirror.